Best Resume Formats: A Guide for 2023

 -

 Summary of Qualifications — This is the heart of the functional resume format.
-Here you will highlight three skills without tying them to a job.
+Here you'll highlight three skills without tying them to a job.
 You could’ve acquired these skills through short job experiences, volunteer work or internships.
 Choose skills that are transferable to the job you’re applying for.

 - Proven track record of moving sales items off the shelves.